Pronouns 101

 Pronouns ≠ Gender

 While pronouns are often gendered, they don't define a person's gender.
-This means you can't presume a person's gender based on the pronouns they use, and vice versa.
+This means you can't presume a person's pronouns based on their appearance or their gender.

-Singular gender-neutral pronouns are not only grammatically correct, but they’ve been around for centuries.
+Singular gender-neutral pronouns are grammatically correct, and they’ve been around for centuries.
 Gender-neutral pronouns are also a polite and easy way to refer to someone until you know what pronouns they use.

 Merriam-Webster dictionary includes “they” as a word to describe an individual.